sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 specification.
 His success has inspired me to follow a similar process to derive a work efficient matrix multiplication algorithm.

-The process I am following is roughly as follows
+The process I am following is roughly as follows:

 * generalise the concept of matrix multiplication to data structures other than lists or arrays.